Who we are

 Philip Wilson: head of online learning

-Philip manages the production and delivery of content on the BMJ Learning platform, and works with the BMJ Group's technical team to develop the Learning platform.
+Philip is responsible for the strategic direction and day to day operation of BMJ Learning.
+He manages the editorial, media and production teams, and works with BMJ's technology team to develop the Learning platform.
 He has worked in publishing since graduating from Cambridge University in 2000, working in editorial roles as well as managing technology projects, such as website launches and app development.
-Before moving to BMJ Learning he worked in the BMJ Evidence Centre, looking at how evidence-based medicine can be communicated to the public.
+Before moving to BMJ Learning he worked in the BMJ Evidence Centre, looking at how evidence based medicine can be communicated to the public.

 Jacqueline Batson: clinical editor